MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/using-winusb-api-to-communicate-with-a-usb-device.md

 The following items apply to this walkthrough:

 - This information applies to Windows 8.1, Windows 8, Windows 7, Windows Server 2008, Windows Vista versions of Windows.
-- You have installed Winusb.sys as the device's function driver.
+- Winusb.sys is installed as the device's function driver.
 For more information about this process, see [WinUSB (Winusb.sys) Installation](winusb-installation.md).
 - The examples in this article are based on the [OSR USB FX2 Learning Kit device](https://www.osronline.com/).
 You can use these examples to extend the procedures to other USB devices.

 ## Step 1: Create a skeleton app based on the WinUSB template